hirasso/the-substance/readme.md

-# Scroll, Refraction and Shader Effects in Three.js and React
+# Scroll, Refraction and Shader Effects in Three.js

-Discover how to use react-three-fiber and combine some common techniques to create a Three.js powered layout with shader effects.
-By Paul Henschel.
+Original by Paul Henschel.
+This version was freed from the React and react-three-fiber dependencies.

 ![Featured Image](https://tympanus.net/codrops/wp-content/uploads/2019/12/ScrollRefractionShader_featured.jpg)